RaghavSaboo77/Restaurant_Recommendation/README.md

 # Restaurant-Recommendation-System

-To analyse the data given and find the best Restaurant in our locality.
+To analyse the data given and find the best Restaurant in the given locality.

 To use the recommendation system run RRS.py: python3 RRS.py
 To skip an Input you can enter 'skip' or a relevant value